sysdiglabs/gcp-workshop-sysdig/instructions/en.md

 <img src="img/vuln-management/registry-scan-diagram.png" alt="cluster driven vulnerability management for registries (agent based)"  width="800" />

+Vulnerability Scanning is essential to detect and remediate software vulnerabilities, but things are a bit more complex when working at scale.
+Real companies have to deal with thousands of detections, and the question is: what findings should be prioritized first and why?

+**Sysdig Runtime Insights** performs a continuous profiling of  workloads, flagging packages that are loaded at runtime and thus, distinguishing them from packages that were inserted at build time but are never invoked.

 #### Hands on: Vulnerability scannig of GCR/ACR images

 As part of this lab, a set of images have been stored in a Google Artifact Registry.
 We want Sysdig Registry Scanner to scan all those images (and any new image) periodically in an automatic way.

-Installing the agent is as easy as executing a helm command, but we need to configure a *service account* first so that our agent can access to registry images.
+Installing Sysdig scanning agent is as easy as executing a helm command, but we need to configure a *service account* first so that our agent can access to registry images.

 A *service account* has been created for that purpose.
 Let's generate a JSON token